 - Lulu.com — Dip your toe in with POD here, but don’t use their editing services.

-- Amazon (CreateSpace) now Kindle Print — Some love it, no revision fees, author copy shipping can be expensive and readers must wait 5-15 days.
+- Amazon KDP and Kindle Print — Some love it, no revision fees, author copy shipping can be expensive and readers must wait 5-15 days.

 If any other company is offering print-supplier services, we advise to be on the alert.